-Cabbage poriyal is an incredibly delicious low-fat recipe made with just a teaspoon of cooking oil, which is significant to try on the busy weeknight dinners.
+Cabbage poriyal is an incredibly delicious low-fat recipe made with just a teaspoon of cooking oil, which is significant to try on busy weeknight dinners.

-Cabbage is the least preferred vegetable for the guys in my family, and I always forced to search for various recipes to incorporate cabbage another menu.
+Cabbage is the least preferred vegetable for the guys in my family, and I am always forced to search for various recipes to incorporate cabbage into another menu.
 And this is one of the main intentions to come up with cabbage Manchurian, Indian cabbage curry, cabbage paratha, cabbage subzi, and cabbage chutney.

 What is Cabbage poriyal?

-How long the Cabbage poriyal last?
+How long does the Cabbage poriyal last?

 The pairing ideas